XRPLF/xrpl-dev-portal/websocket_api.md

 #### Transaction Messages ####

 Most other subscriptions result in messages about transactions.
-The `transactions_proposed` stream, strictly speaking, is a superset of the `transactions` stream: it includes all validated transactions, as well as suggested transactions that have not yet been included in a validated ledger and may never be.
+The `transactions_proposed` stream, strictly speaking, is a superset of the `transactions` stream: it includes all validated transactions, as well as some suggested transactions that have not yet been included in a validated ledger and may never be.
 You can identify these "in-flight" transactions by their fields:

 * The `validated` field is missing or has a value of `false`.
 * There is no `meta` or `metadata` field.